Business Writing Resources

 Use Dictionaries for Writing Business Correspondence

 Dixie is sure you agree with her that when you're writing a piece of business correspondence a dictionary or thesaurus (or even better, both) could be very handy.
 The Internet (with Dixie's help, of course) allows you to have them in one place.
-So, the first writing resource Dixie highly recommends is the amazing dictionary lookup form below that incorporates a lot of dictionaries, thesauruses and encyclopedias.
+So, the first business writing resource Dixie highly recommends is the amazing dictionary lookup form below that incorporates a lot of dictionaries, thesauruses and encyclopedias.

 Online Reference